 Review: “Ms. DeCurtis handled a partnership dispute for me a few years ago where the other side was aggressive to say the least.
 She made it so easy for me.
 I ended up getting a lot more than I expected!”

 Practice areas & skills: Real Estate, Business, Environmental and Natural Resources, Government, Litigation: Personal Injury

-Mike Upshaw, managing attorney at Upshaw Law Firm, received his Juris Doctor from Texas Wesleyan School of Law in Fort Worth.
+Mike Upshaw, partner at Upshaw Law Firm, received his Juris Doctor from Texas Wesleyan School of Law in Fort Worth.
 He has built his practice in Denton County and is an active member of the legal community.
-His associations include the Denton County Bar Association and the Greater Denton County Young Lawyers Association, of which he is a past president.
-Mike also is dedicated to serv... view profile
+He has a broad area of expertise includi...

 Real estate attorneys deal with the many laws and practice areas associated with land ownership issues.
 For example, a commercial real estate attorney knows which laws apply to commercial transactions for construction/development projects (such as condo construction), or land use/zoning projects (such as subdividing a parcel of land for development), or real property issues (such as financing a large land purchase).
 Likewise, residential real estate lawyers help you buy a home, or prevent you from losing your home in foreclosure.
 They also know how residential tenancy laws work and can advise you of your rights as a tenant.
 With so many types of real estate attorneys, it is important to find a specialist who does the work you need.